alugocp/mdpublish/README.md

 Use it for easily publishing your digital journals or project ideas.

 ## Development
-- `python index.py` - runs the tool
+- `python index.py` - Runs the tool
-- `pylint index.py` - lints the code
+- `pylint index.py` - Lints the code
+- `pip install -r requirements.txt` - Install dependencies

 ## Todo
 ### Basic start point